varabyte/kobweb/README.md

 ### Callouts

-Kobweb Markdown supports callouts, which are a way to highlight important information in your document.
-For example, you can use them to highlight notes, tips, warnings, or important information.
+Kobweb Markdown supports callouts, which are a way to highlight pieces of information in your document.
+For example, you can use them to highlight notes, tips, warnings, or important messages.

 To use a callout, set the first line of some blockquoted text to `[!TYPE]`, where *TYPE* is one of the following: